-- Door-to-door survey for identification of children.
-77 children for pre-school and 109 children for - back-up support identified. - Carried out continuous assessment four times throughout the year. - 159 pre-school admitted in government schools. - 30 children from the Back- up centres appeared for the 10th standard examination (Madhyamik) - and all of them have passed successfully. - 63 youths in the age group of 10-16 years participated in life-skill training. - Ucchepota's Child Protection Group (CPG) was sanctioned a water tank by the Gram Panchayat - for accessing safe drinking water in their locality. - Exposure to the children on art and culture.
+- Door-to-door survey for identification of children; 77 children for pre-school and 109 children forback-up support identified. - Carried out continuous assessment four times throughout the year. - > 159 pre-school admitted in government schools. - ➤ 30 children from the back-up centres appeared for the 10th standard examination (Madhyamik) and all of them have passed successfully. - ➤ 63 youths in the age group of 10-16 years participated in life-skill training. - Ucchepota's Child Protection Group (CPG) was sanctioned a water tank by the Gram Panchayatfor accessing safe drinking water in their locality. - Exposure of art and culture to the children.